FOR LAWYERS

 January 15, 2023

-The legal definition of sexual harassment, according to the U.S. Equal Employment Opportunity Commission (EEOC), is that “Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment when:
+Under Title VII of the Civil Rights Act of 1964, which is enforced by the Equal Employment Opportunity Commission (EEOC), sexual harassment is a form of discrimination and includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Two forms of sexual harassment it is important to be aware of include:

 In sexual harassment, both the victim and the harasser can be of any gender, and the victim does not have to be of the opposite sex.
 The harasser can be the victim's supervisor, a co-worker, an employee in another office, a client, or a customer.

-According to this law, rape is committing a sexual act upon another person by doing any of the following:
+Rape is committing a sexual act upon another person by doing any of the following:

 • Using unlawful force